dhirajDPatil/GymLandingPage/README.md

 Added image in the backgroud like parallex

-over the image all html elements are placed
+Over the image all html elements are placed

 Used anchor tags to navigate user to specific web page